pyca/cryptography/docs/x509/reference.rst

     .. method:: serial_number(serial_number)

         Sets the certificate's serial number (an integer).
 The CA's policy determines how it attributes serial numbers to certificates.
-The only requirement is that this number uniquely identify the certificate given the issuer.
+This number must uniquely identify the certificate given the issuer.
+        `CABForum Guidelines`_ require entropy in the serial number to provide protection against hash collision attacks.
+For more information on secure random number generation, see :doc:`/random-numbers`.

         :param serial_number: Integer number that will be used by the CA to identify this certificate (most notably during certificate revocation checking).
-Users are encouraged to use a method of generating 20 bytes of entropy, e.g., UUID4.
-For more information on secure random number generation, see :doc:`/random-numbers`.
+Users should consider using
+            :func:`~cryptography.x509.random_serial_number` when possible.

     .. method:: not_valid_before(time)